rubymonolith/superform/README.md

     end %>
 ```

-### Self-permitting Parameters
+Since Superforms are just Ruby objects, you can organize them however you want.
+You can keep your view component classes embedded in your Superform file if you prefer for everythign to be in one place, keep the forms in the `app/views/forms/*.rb` folder and the components in `app/views/forms/**/*_component.rb`, use Ruby's `include` and `extend` features to modify different form classes, or put them in a gem and share them with an entire organization or open source community.
+It's just Ruby code!

+### Automatic strong parameters

 Guess what?
-It also permits form fields for you in your controller, like this:
+Superform also permits form fields for you in your controller, like this:

 ```ruby
 class UserController < ApplicationController